 I see nature as complex, dynamic, and beautiful.
 Birds represent those three qualities very well.
 I prefer to make images of birds that combine those qualities.
 And this most often guides how I select the right time and place to make a photograph.
 For example, a beautiful songbird has a complex relationship with the habitat it occupies and depends upon – for food, shelter, nesting, etc. So I strongly prefer to make images of songbirds which shows them within and interacting with their natural habitat.

-I work with today’s digital darkroom techniques to optimize contrasts, colors, tonality, etc. in an attempt to bring the viewer to the experience I witnessed and felt.
+I work with today’s digital darkroom techniques to optimize contrasts, colors, tonality, etc. in an attempt to bring the viewer to the experience I witnessed.
 I do not add or remove anything from my images.

 I currently use a Canon 7D Mark 2.
 I combine that with one of the following lenses: EF 600mm F 4.0 imaged stabilized lens, EF 300mm F 4.0 image stabilized lens, EF 28-135mm F 3.5-5.6 image-stabilized zoom lens.
 I also use the Sony A6300 for landscapes, combined with a 10-18mm lens or 16-50mm lens.